andybeesalada/andybeesalada.github.io/index.md

   <!-- Caption & Description -->
   <p style="font-size: 0.95em; color: #b0b0b0; margin-top: 12px; line-height: 1.5;">
     <b>Drift due to electric field from gradient charge separation</b><br>
-    We now know that there will be an electric field, pointing towards $-\hat z$, due to the charge separation caused by gradient drifts.
+    We now know that there will be an electric field in our reactor, pointing towards $-\hat z$, due to the charge separation caused by gradient drifts.
 The drift caused by this electric field will point towards the cross product $\vec E\times\vec B$, but will not depend on the particle's charge, $q$.
-Both negative and positive particles will drift in the same direction.<br> Anywhere on the torus, the result of $\vec E$ crossed with $\vec B$ will point radially outwards, towards $\hat r$.
+Both negative and positive particles will drift in the same direction.<br> Anywhere in the toroid, the result of $\vec E$ crossed with $\vec B$ will point radially outwards, towards $\hat r$.
 So, positive and negative particles alike get flung outwards against the walls of our reactor.
   </p>

 </div>